Healthier Montgomery - Streets & Neighborhoods

 What to do

 Help residents in your neighborhood become more active by establishing a neighborhood Walking group.
-You might have people that are more into Biking, Running or Yoga, or other Fitness Activities and that’s perfectly fine.
-Research shows that when you work out with others, you actually reap more benefits from the exercise.
-Going by the science of Blue Zones, doing these activities with the people that live around you, reduces stress and builds Social Capital.
+You might have people who are more into Biking, Running, Yoga, or other Fitness Activities, and that’s perfectly fine.
+Research shows that when you work out with others, you reap more benefits from the exercise.
+Going by the science of Blue Zones, doing these activities with the people around you reduces stress and builds Social Capital.
 Plus, everyone wins with greater motivation, accountability, and connection!
-Try meeting once a week, or once a month, to break a sweat together.
+Try meeting once a week or once a month to break a sweat together.

 To Do List:

 1. Choose your groove.
 First and foremost, you should decide what type of exercise group would be most appropriate for your neighborhood.
-Consider the demographics, interests, and resources of your street to determine whether running, walking, biking, aerobics, or another form of fitness would garner the most participation.
+Consider your street’s demographics, interests, and resources to determine whether running, walking, biking, aerobics or another form of fitness would garner the most participation.
 Not sure?
-You could try going to door-to-door to ask other residents what kind of fitness group they would be interested in.
+You could try going door-to-door to ask other residents what kind of fitness group they would like.

 2. Set a date.
-Once you decide what your fitness club will be all about, choose a date and time to get sweating.
-Whether that’s on a weekday evening or on a Sunday morning after worship services, try and be flexible to suit the most people.
+Once you decide what your fitness club will be about, choose a date and time to get sweating.
+Whether on a weekday evening or a Sunday morning after worship services, try to be flexible to suit most people.
 Of course, you won’t be able to find a time that will work for everyone, but as momentum gains, you can always set more dates.

 3. Get the word out.
 Use word of mouth, flyers, phone calls, or door-to-door outreach to let people know when your club will meet.
-People may also join in once they see the club out there moving, so don’t be afraid to start even if you have just a few people.
+People may join once they see the club moving, so don’t be afraid to start, even if you have just a few people.

 4. Set a common goal.
 Boost motivation by setting a common goal for the group.
-Whether that’s simply to maintain attendance every week, or if you want to participate in a couch to 5k, setting a goal will help keep everyone motivated together
+Whether that’s to maintain attendance every week or if you want to participate in a couch to 5k, setting a goal will help keep everyone motivated together

 Tools: